zendframework/zend-expressive/doc/book/reference/migration/to-v1.1.md

 programmatic/declarative statements.
 Specifically:

 - We recommend putting the pipeline declarations into `config/pipeline.php`.
-- We recommend putting the pipeline declarations into `config/routes.php`.
+- We recommend putting the routing declarations into `config/routes.php`.

 Once you've written these, you will then need to make the following changes to your application: